-In April of 2020, the Organization received loan proceeds in the amount of \$66,600, pursuant to the Paycheck Protection Program (the "PPP").
+In April of 2020, the Organization received loan proceeds in the amount of \$66,600, pursuant to the first round of the Paycheck Protection Program (the "PPP").
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
-The loan proceeds were recognized as grant income for the year ended September 30, 2020.
+The loan and accrued interest are forgivable after the covered period, up to 24-weeks, if the borrower uses the PPP loan proceeds for eligible purposes, including payroll, benefits, rent, utilities, covered operations expenditures, covered property damage, covered supplier costs, covered worker protection expenditures and maintains its payroll levels.